MAS-Bench: A Unified Benchmark for Shortcut-Augmented Hybrid Mobile GUI Agents: MAS-Bench Environment

 \subsection{Observation Space}

-MAS-Bench evaluates mobile agents within a highly standardized and controllable environment using an Android Virtual Device (AVD).
+MAS-Bench evaluates mobile agents in a highly standardized and controllable environment using an Android Virtual Device (AVD).
 Specifically, the environment is based on a Pixel 7 emulator running Android 15 (API Level 35).
 Its screen resolution is set to 1080 x 2400 pixels, and the screen density is 420 dpi.
 The emulator has 24GB of RAM and 24GB of storage.
-The environment can support parallel execution of multi-threaded evaluations.
+The environment support parallel execution of multi-threaded evaluations.
+All model deployments and evaluations are conducted on 4 NVIDIA L40S GPUs 48GB.